tadhglewis/issue-status/README.md

 This demo is hosted on GitHub Pages and using the GitHub [provider](#providers).

+## Templates

+Pre-built incident templates are included to quickly provide updates on an incident.
+These templates are available when creating a GitHub Issue.

+You may [modify templates](./.github/ISSUE_TEMPLATE/) to suit your needs.

 ## Providers

 The data fetching layer is separated into so called _Providers_.
 This allows you to swap out the underlying data source that powers the frontend.